 Timekeepers shall use two stopwatches or digital time keeping devices, one for the general time and the Second for a knock down count.
 In the event of a knockdown, Timekeepers shall commence the count immediately, in a loud voice & demonstrate the count with their hands elapsing seconds until the Referee takes up the count.
-If near the end of any round, except the last round, a Contestant is down and the Referee is while counting over him, the bell indicating the end of the round will not be sounded.
+If near the end of any round, except the last round, a Contestant is down and the Referee is in the course of counting over him, the bell indicating the end of the round will not be sounded.
 If the Contestant rises before ten (10) is counted and the Referee gives the command "chok" or 'box" (indicating the continuation of the contest), the bell will then be sounded to end the round.
-ISKA BOXING RULES PROMOTING SAFETY,

-INCLUSION, RESPECT, INTEGRITY, EXCELLENCE & FAIR PLAY IN COMBAT

-SPORTS The intervals between rounds shall be one minute's duration contests.
+The intervals between rounds shall be one minute's duration for contests of two minute rounds & two minutes duration for contests of three minute rounds.
 The Timekeeper will announce "Seconds out" in a loud clear voice ten (10) Seconds before the minute is up and sound a warning buzzer or whistle, indicating the Seconds must leave the ring and all foreign objects must be removed from the ring & apron.
-When a Referee orders the Contestants to "stop", and calls "time", the Timekeeper shall stop the watch and only restart it when the Referee orders to "box".
+When a Referee orders the Contestants to "yud" or "stop", and calls "time", the Timekeeper shall stop the watch and only restart it when the Referee orders to "chok" or "box".
 If a Referee or Judge is injured or becomes ill during a contest and is unable to continue, the Timekeeper shall ring the bell to terminate the round.
 On the replacement of that Official, that round shall recommence as a full round.
 If there are no other registered Official available to fulfil the position of the Referee or Judge, the Timekeeper must sound the bell to signal the end of the contest.
 The contest will be declared a 'No Contest.'
 The Timekeeper shall sound the clacker ten (10) seconds before the end of each round to notify the Referee that the end of the round is near.
 They must also sound the bell at the precise moment & shall not lengthen or shorten the periods of contest time or intervals.
-The Timekeeper shall always ensure the Referee has heard the bell.
+The Timekeeper shall at all times ensure the Referee has heard the bell.
 A Referee or Judge may perform the duties of a Timekeeper.